Senate panel digs into election interference

 - The Senate judiciary committee and Senate intelligence are interviewing witnesses

-Washington (CNN)The Senate judiciary committee will dig into questions of Russian interference in the US election Wednesday in a hearing notable as much for the big-name witnesses skipping the meeting as those speaking up in public.
+But Senate judiciary committee Chairman Chuck Grassley announced Wednesday that Browder's appearance was being delayed from Wednesday to Thursday morning because of the "two-hour rule," a delay tactic often employed by Senate Democrats as they have fought Republicans on a series of measures.

+It was just the latest twist in a single committee hearing that at one time looked like it could be a blockbuster production -- but instead fizzled Wednesday.

-Senate judiciary committee Chairman Chuck Grassley and Sen. Dianne Feinstein, the top Democrat, had originally invited Donald Trump Jr., former Trump campaign chairman Paul Manafort and Glenn Simpson, a former journalist whose research firm helped put together the "Steele Dossier" on President Donald Trump, to testify Wednesday.
+Grassley and Sen. Dianne Feinstein, the top Democrat, had originally invited Trump Jr., Manafort and Glenn Simpson, a former journalist whose research firm helped put together the "Steele Dossier" on President Donald Trump, to testify Wednesday.

-But behind-the-scenes negotiations, including a subpoena against Manafort and Simpson, spurred the three key players in the Russia story to testify in private before the committee -- albeit not Wednesday.
+But behind-the-scenes negotiations, including a subpoena against Manafort and Simpson, spurred the three key players in the Russia story to agree to testify in private before the committee -- albeit not Wednesday.

-The panel will still hear from the Justice Department's inspector general, Michael Horowitz, who is overseeing a review of the Hillary Clinton email investigation and has been asked to look into Trump's firing of James Comey.
-Also testifying Wednesday will be businessman Bill Browder, whose former lawyer sits at the center of the June 2016 meeting between Trump Jr., Manafort, Jared Kushner, Russian lawyer Natalia Veselnitskaya and others.
+Instead, lawmakers dug into questions about the enforcement of the Foreign Agents Registration Act -- which requires lobbyists doing work for foreign nations and groups to disclose their work.
+But questions and comments still veered back to Russia's meddling in the election.

+"I don't know a time when the United States feels more invaded, and by this I mean, 21 states' election systems were pierced in this last election, we believe, by Russia.
+And that's a pretty sovereign interference," Feinstein said Wednesday.
+"It seems to me that the time has really come to tighten this act up, to know who is in the country, to see that they formally apply, to see that if they violate, its prosecuted, and that it has become a priority for us."

 Knitting these many strings together on the surface is the hearing's title, "Oversight of the Foreign Agents Registration Act and Attempts to Influence US Elections."
 But the stronger thread has been an aggressive push by Grassley and Feinstein to get answers to a slew of questions that have sprung up publicly as the many Russia probes have unfolded.